SanaeZR/Challenge/README.md

 Adversarial Training for Graph Neural Networks: Pitfalls, Solutions, and New Directions Lukas Gosch, Simon Geisler, Daniel Sturm, Bertrand Charpentier, Daniel Zügner, Stephan Günnemann

+The Reason Why Cancer is so Hard to Beat -Kurzgesagt – In a Nutshell

 ---
 PS: the code used to create the challenge dataset is defined in challenge_data notebook , as a participants please ignore it.